-Specially protected ‘Schedule 1’ birds receive additional protection over and above that afforded to all wild birds, making it also illegal to intentionally or recklessly disturb any wild bird listed on Schedule 1 while nesting (building or at a nest containing eggs or young), or disturb any of its dependent young.
+Specially protected ‘Schedule 1’ birds receive additional protection over and above that afforded to other wild birds making it illegal to intentionally or recklessly disturb any wild bird listed on Schedule 1 whilst nesting (building or at a nest containing eggs or young) or to disturb any of its dependent young.

 If convicted of an offence the penalties can be severe, including a fine of up to £5000 (per bird, nest, or egg) and/or six months imprisonment.

-Unlike other protected species there is no provision for a licence to allow wild birds to be disturbed or nests destroying as a part of land development.
-Best practice is to avoidance committing an offence by implementing mitigation measures to reduce the risk of disturbance – e.g. scheduling of works outside of breeding times, or screening off exclusion areas around nests.
+Unlike other protected species there is no provision for a licence to allow wild birds to be disturbed or nests destroyed as a part of land development.
+Best practice is to avoid committing an offence by implementing mitigation measures to reduce the risk of disturbance – e.g. scheduling of works outside of breeding times or screening off exclusion areas around nests.